 Above maximum speed, the model produces the negative torque predicted by the equivalent circuit model, but limits the absolute value of the torque to the zero-speed maximum torque.

 The torque-speed characteristics are most representative when operating the model close to the rated voltage and resonant frequency.

-Physical signal input value specifying the motor driving frequency in Hz.
+Physical signal input port associated with the motor driving frequency, in Hz.

-Physical signal input magnitude specifying the RMS supply voltage, and
+Physical signal input magnitude port specifying the RMS supply

-Physical signal output value that is the RMS phase current.
+Physical signal output port associated with the RMS phase current.

-Physical signal output value that is the rotational speed of the rotor.
+Physical signal output port associated with the rotational speed of the rotor.

 Frequency at which the piezoelectric crystal naturally resonates.
 For